sympy/scipy-2016-tutorial/source/tutorial.rst

 Our conclusion is that `AC \bot BD`.
 To prove this theorem, first we need to transform the above conditions and the conclusion into a set of polynomials.
 How we can achieve this?
-Lets focus on the first condition.
+Let's focus on the first condition.
 In general, we are given two lines `A_1A_2` and `B_1B_2`.
 To express the relation between those two lines, i.e. that `A_1A_2` is parallel `B_1B_2`, we can relate slopes of those lines: